Title

 The NTC establishes regulations for the registration and licensing of Satellite Television Receive Only (TVRO) stations, requiring both non-commercial and commercial operators to obtain necessary certificates and licenses, adhere to copyright laws, and comply with inspection protocols to ensure public service and safety.

-Q&A (NTC MEMORANDUM CIRCULAR NO. 2-1-93)
+Questions (NTC MEMORANDUM CIRCULAR NO. 2-1-93)

-A NC-TVRO Station is intended for personal receiving only by an individual and immediate family, operated by government entities without charging fees to the public, or owned/operated by foreign government or UN agencies limited to their premises.
+NC-TVRO is intended for personal receiving by an individual and immediate family, or operated by government agencies/UN entities without charging the public and limited to their premises; C-TVRO is intended for operation in consideration of monetary or material gain.

-A Registration Certificate from the National Telecommunications Commission (NTC) is required.
+A Registration Certificate from the NTC.

 Analyze Cases Smarter, Faster